excellent reviews view over 10000 reviews

 chisel

-Rounded cutters must re-cut the end-grain grain several times until the full width of the “kerf” is reached.
+Rounded cutters must re-cut the end grain multiple times until the full width of the “kerf” is achieved.

 chisel

-Chisel cutters are square and cut a full width “kerf” with every pass.
+Chisel cutters are square and cut a full-width “kerf” with each pass.

 What Size Guide Bar do I Have?

-Your guide bar's length is represented by the cutting length ("called length"), this is different from its overall length.
+Your guide bar's length is represented by the cutting length (also called length), which differs from its overall length.

-The cutting length is the distance from the front of the saw to the tip of the guide bar (this is rounded to the nearest inch).
+The cutting length is the distance from the front of the saw to the tip of the guide bar, rounded to the nearest inch.

-Top tip: If you have an Oregon guide bar, there is a part number stamped on the motor end; the first two digits, e.g. 16, will tell you the cutting/ called length.
+Top tip: If you have an Oregon guide bar, the part number stamped on the motor end will indicate the cutting/called length; the first two digits, e.g. 16, will tell you this length.

 How do I measure the length of my chain?

-To identify the length of your chain, count the number of drive links in your current one.
-The drive link count is included in the chainsaw chain part number, after the chain type designation (e.g. 20BPX066, H66).
-Please Note: Your drive link count correlates to your guide bar’s overall size, which can differ by manufacturer.
-Oregon bars may take a different drive link count than another brand.
+To determine the length of your chain, count the number of drive links in your current chain.
+The drive link count is included in the chainsaw chain part number.

 Recently viewed products